-At St Mary’s, we aim to deliver a well-structured curriculum which is broad and balanced and meets the needs of learners across the spectrum of abilities.
+At St Mary’s, we deliver a well-sequenced curriculum which is broad and balanced and meets the needs of all learners.

 It is based on the key concepts and principles of the Gospel: